 Very, very fine

-Henry King directed Gregory Peck in The Gunfighter in 1950 and this reprises some of the themes and the dark inevitability of death.
+Henry King directed Gregory Peck in The Gunfighter in 1950 and The Bravados reprises some of the themes and the dark inevitability of death.
 It’s a fine, fine film, even if it is marred by two major weaknesses: firstly Peck is obliged to act with Joan Collins who, as we all know, as an actress would have made a great shop-window mannequin.
 She is perfectly awful and you can see Gentleman Gregory politely avoiding squirming when acting with her.
 Secondly, I don’t know if Henry King was a pious Catholic but the religion in this movie is so unbearably maudlin, sentimental and kitsch it makes you want to throw up.
 The final scene of Collins sending Peck’s pink-dressed baby daughter running to his arms in the church combines all these elements and almost ruins the whole film.

 Those problems aside, The Bravados is a relentless revenge/pursuit drama with a twist.
 Peck is utterly superb, I would say even better than he was in The Gunfighter.
 What a fine Western actor he was.